The Journey to Self-Awareness and Emotional Intelligence

 2. Trace the Trigger

 Jung would call this encountering your shadow.
-Something got touched.
-Often it’s an old wound, an identity fear, or a narrative about yourself (“I’m not respected,” “I’m failing,” “I’m alone”).
+Something has been touched, often an old wound, an identity fear, or a narrative about yourself (“I’m not respected,” “I’m failing,” “I’m alone”).

 Practice: